branki/website/content/en/docs/v3.3/installing-on-linux/introduction/air-gapped-installation.md

          version: v0.9.1
        etcd:
          version: v3.4.13
-      ## For now, if your cluster container runtime is containerd, KubeKey will add a docker 20.10.8 container runtime in the below list.
+      ## For now, if your cluster container runtime is containerd, KubePOP will add a docker 20.10.8 container runtime in the below list.
-      ## The reason is KubeKey creates a cluster with containerd by installing a docker first and making kubelet connect the socket file of containerd which docker contained.
+      ## The reason is KubePOP creates a cluster with containerd by installing a docker first and making kubelet connect the socket file of containerd which docker contained.
        containerRuntimes:
        - type: docker
          version: 20.10.8